enso-org/enso/README.md

 ### Getting Started

-- Download Enso from the [GitHub Releases](https://github.com/enso-org/ide/releases).
+- Download Enso from our [GitHub Releases](https://github.com/enso-org/ide/releases).
 - Follow [the Enso 101 tutorial](https://github.com/enso-org/tutorial_101) to
   take your first steps with Enso.